ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 BEFORE(nothing added)
 ![screenshot](https://i.imgur.com/gL6gQze.png)
-Added Quad Gamebject (using URP/Unlit shader)
+Added only a new Quad Gamebject (material using URP/Unlit shader)
 ![screenshot](https://i.imgur.com/TOtySEC.png)
-Added Quad Gamebject (using THIS shader), flare will always look it the camera!
+Added only a new Quad Gamebject (material using THIS shader) -flare will always look it the camera!
 ![screenshot](https://i.imgur.com/pymZBQF.png)

 Why creating this shader?